Doyle among three Brown scholars elected to American Academy of Arts and Sciences

 Three Brown University scholars have been elected members of the American Academy of Arts and Sciences, one of the nation’s most prestigious honor societies.
 The new members from Brown are Francis J. Doyle III, a professor of engineering and Brown’s provost; Prudence Carter, a professor of sociology; and Greg Hirth, a professor and chair of the Department of Earth, Environmental and Planetary Sciences.

 They are among a class of 250 new members, who include leading thinkers in science, public affairs, business, arts and the humanities.
-Members are selected through a competitive process that recognizes individuals who have made preeminent to their disciplines and to society.
+Members are selected through a competitive process that recognizes individuals who have made preeminent contributions to their disciplines and to society.

 Founded in 1780, the academy is one of the nation’s oldest learned societies and independent policy research centers.
 The new members join a distinguished group of individuals elected to the academy before them, including Benjamin Franklin, Alexander Hamilton, Ralph Waldo Emerson, Margaret Mead and Martin Luther King Jr. This year’s new class of members features prominent artists and scholars including George Clooney, Tim Cook and Jhumpa Lahiri.